-With few exceptions, Interstate travel crashes dropped off as much or more than either fatal crashes or total crashes, which probably indicates that fewer longer trips are being taken in the COVID period.
+Prior to Week 13, Interstate travel crashes dropped off as much or more than either fatal crashes or total crashes, which probably indicates that fewer longer trips are being taken early in the COVID period.
+After wee 13, it rose above the All Crash line and has stayed slightly above it since then, with the exception of the most current week.

-On the other hand, aggressive driving rose after Week 5, and it has stayed well above the expected All Crash level as well as its pre-COVID level until the most recent week.
+On the other hand, aggressive driving rose after Week 5, and it has stayed well above the expected All Crash level as well as its pre-COVID level until Week 25 and the most current week.